Our history

 2008

-November 7, 2008 A second franchise opened in Chester S.C through a grant from the SC Dept. of Mental Health and partnership with the Chester County Alternative education program
+On November 7, 2008, the company powered up its second Intervention franchise located in Chester, South Carolina through a grant from YouthNet (SC Department of Mental Health) and a collaborative partnership with the Chester County Alternative Education program.

 2015